Get insider access

 • AMD Ryzen 9 7945HX (16 cores/32 threads, up to 5.40GHz, 64 cache)

 All three are high-performance CPUs designed for mobile workstations and gaming laptops.
 These AMD Zen 4-based chips can handle general productivity tasks like text processing and web browsing, as well as more demanding workloads like video editing, programming, and gaming.
 The CPU choice depends on the GPU, as there are limitations to the CPU/GPU pairing.
-The base Ryzen 7 7745HX is only available with an RTX 4060, while the top-end Ryzen 9 7945HX is only available with an RTX 4090.
+The base Ryzen 7 7745HX is only available with an RTX 4060, while the top-end Ryzen 9 7945HX is only available with an RTX 4090 or RX 7900M.
 The middle option, the Ryzen 9 7845HX, is the most flexible, as you can pair it with the Radeon 7600M XT, RTX 4070, or RTX 4080.
 Since most games are GPU-limited, it's best to choose based on the GPU.
 If you're specifically looking for CPU processing power, you can simply choose based on the specs.
-More cores, faster clock speeds, and a larger cache will give you better performance.
+More cores, faster clock speeds, and a larger cache will generally give you better performance.

 Configuration